 As JEE Main is one of the most sought entrance exams for engineering aspirants, it is important to plan out a strategy to prepare for the exam.
 According to last years JEE Main topper, Kalpit Veerval, hard work, focus and having confidence in oneself are the key factors to ace JEE Main.
 Here are some important strategy for JEE Main preparation:

-JEE Main admit card is likely to be issued in the third week of March.
+JEE Main admit card is to be issued in the second week of March 2018.
 CBSE will release the admit card only for those candidates who have successfully registered for JEE Main 2018.
 To download admit card of JEE Main 2018, candidates have to log in with their application number and date of birth.
 The JEE Main admit card 2018 will contain the following important information:

-The mock test of JEE Main 2018 is expected to be made available by CBSE in the 3rd week of December.
+The mock test of JEE Main 2018 has been made available by CBSE.
 Candidates appearing for JEE Main in the Computer-Based mode must take the mock test to get familiar with the test pattern.
 Also, after every test, the aspirants must analyse their answers to check their preparation level.

+JEE Main official answer key will be available online along with the OMR sheet from April 24 to 27, 2018.
+Candidate can also challenge the official answer key within the given period of time.
 The answer key of JEE Main 2018 will be released by various coaching institutes such as Aakash, FIITJEE, Resonance, Career Point etc. after the completion of the exam.
 The answer key will help candidates to crosscheck their response and predict the score that they might obtain in the entrance examination.
-The JEE Main official answer key will be released by CBSE along with the OMR sheet tentatively in the third week of April 2018.
-Candidate can also challenge the official answer key within the given period of time.

 The result of JEE Main will be declared separately for paper 1 and paper 2.
-JEE Main paper 1 result will be announced in the last week of April 2018.
-Whereas the result of JEE Main for paper 2 will be released in the last week of May 2018.
+JEE Main paper 1 result will be announced on April 30, 2018.
+Whereas the result of JEE Main for paper 2 will be released on May 31, 2018.
 The result for both the papers will be available online and no hard copy will be sent to the test takers.
-Along with the subject wise and overall score, the result will also display candidates JEE Main All India Rank (AIR) andtheir category rank.
+Along with the subject wise and overall score, the result will also display candidates JEE Main All India Rank (AIR) and their category rank.
 Candidates must note that the JEE Main 2018 All India Rank will be used by JoSAA for admissions while other ranks are for information purpose only.